 FACT: The post-boomer generations simply want to find satisfying and meaningful work rather than laboring for a distant pension as the boomers did.
 They want the freedom to contribute their talents collaboratively rather than succumbing to the ‘command and control’ approach experienced by the post-war boomers.

 Showing up is not the same as being engaged

 Are they working hard or hardly working?
 If it’s the latter, it doesn’t mean they’re lazy.
 It just means that they are substituting presenteeism for impactful effort because they’re simply not engaged.
-Signs of presenteeism are lots of sick days, coming into work late or meticulously punching the clock, failure to participate in team meetings, company initiatives or events, and a general sense of apathy when asked to do anything.
+Signs of presenteeism are using a lot of sick days; coming into work late or meticulously punching the clock; failing to participate in team meetings, company initiatives or events; and a general sense of apathy when asked to do anything.
 How many faces are popping into your head as you read this?
 Many managers default to cajoling, coaxing and even threatening, trying to light a spark.
-It won’t happen until you give them something meaningful to set their sights on… or be willing to let them go and strengthen your Stable of Talent.
+It won’t happen until you give them something meaningful to set their sights on, or be willing to let them go and strengthen your Stable of Talent.

 #1 Bestselling Author, International Speaker, and Accelerator Anne C. Graham is on a mission to help business leaders and their teams double their profit per employee – or more – in less than one year, in less time per week than they’re spending on email per day.
 Her book Profit in Plain Sight includes the 5-step proactive P.R.O.F.I+T Plan to do it.
 Connect with Anne on LinkedIn.